EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Real example: A ₹30,00,000 home loan at 9% p.a. for 20 years (240 months).
 R = 9/12/100 = 0.0075.
 EMI = ₹26,992/month.
 Total amount paid over 20 years = ₹64,78,080.
 Total interest = ₹34,78,080 — more than the original loan.
 This is exactly why understanding your amortization schedule before borrowing is so important.

 Add a 1% processing fee (₹30,000) and your true due amount rises to ₹65,08,080.
+This is also called the total finance charge — the complete cost of using borrowed capital over the loan's life.
 Our EMI calculator with processing fee shows this upfront so you are never caught off-guard by hidden charges at disbursement.

 Types of EMI Calculator — One Tool for Every Loan

 Different loan products have different interest rate ranges, tenures, and eligibility rules.
-Here are the main types of EMI calculator our tool supports, with realistic benchmarks for each:
+Here are the main types of EMI calculator our tool supports:

 🏠 Home Loan EMI Calculator

 The most widely used EMI calculator in India.
-Home loans carry the lowest rates (8–10.5% p.a.) and the longest tenures (up to 30 years).
+Home loans from leading housing finance companies carry the lowest rates (8–10.5% p.a.) and the longest tenures (up to 30 years).
 A lower EMI is appealing, but a 30-year tenure at 9% means you pay ₹2.17 in interest for every ₹1 borrowed.
 Tax benefits under Section 80C (principal) and 24(b) (interest up to ₹2L/year) partially offset this cost.

 🚗 Car Loan EMI Calculator